The “name” for chestnut tannins, the oldest tradition in Silvateam’s production range

 Today Ledoga uses around 350,000 m3/year of chestnut wood and has production facilities in Piedmont and Tuscany.

-The main factory is based in San Michele Mondovì (province of Cuneo, Italy), where Silvateam has been established for a long time at its administrative centre, at the foot of the Alps, a location allowing easy access to the valuable raw materials in the Piedmont.
+The main factory is based in San Michele Mondovì (province of Cuneo, Italy), where Silvateam has been established for a long time at its administrative center, at the foot of the Alps, a location allowing easy access to the valuable raw materials in the Piedmont.

 The Tuscan facility is located in Fornoli Bagni di Lucca.
 It is also in a strategic position in relation to the raw materials and the distribution of tannins, in liquid form, to the most important leather producers in the world, Santa Croce sull’Arno and Ponte a Egola.